darbinreyes/subparprogrammer/C/euclid/Euclid.VII.5.md

 Determine the part of the second pair.

-Check if the part is the same.
+Check if the part is the same for both pairs.

 Compute the sum.

-Check that the sum is the same part.
+Check that the sum is the same part of the sum as both pairs.

-If sum is the same part, return sum.
+If sum is the same part, return sum. // Maybe, if useful.

 ---